jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 [Value Objects]( https://en.wikipedia.org/wiki/Value_object), [Data Transfer Objects](https://en.wikipedia.org/wiki/Data_transfer_object) (DTO), and other relatively small and isolated classes don’t tend to require Test Doubles.
 They usually require no configuration, they’re fast and they have no external dependencies.

 ## Dependencies That Do Tend To Require Test Doubles
 External dependencies, such as databases, file systems, internet calls, time, etc. tend to require Test Doubles.
+They almost always require configuration, they are slow and difficult to control.
+They may not handle tests executing simultaneously either.

 ## Project Component Dependencies Can Go Either Way
 Dependencies upon other components in the project may or may not require Test Doubles.
 It depends upon the scenario.

 Project components that are relatively small and isolated don’t tend to require Test Doubles.
-Using them as-is confirms more of your system but may require more debugging when tests fail.
+Using them as is confirms more of your system but may require more debugging when tests fail.

 Project components that are more complex or have their own external dependencies may require Test Doubles.